Best Astrophotography Telescopes (2025)

 When choosing your first (or second) telescope for astrophotography, the focal ratio of the optical instrument is a key factor to consider.
 The Focal Ratio (or f-ratio, f-stop) is the measure of ‘speed’ in an optical system.
 A lower f-ratio collects light faster than a higher one.

-Not only does a “fast” optical system with a low f-stop allow you to gather more light at once, but it provides several additional advantages for astrophotography as well.
+Not only does a “fast” optical system with a low f-stop allow you to gather more light at once, but it also provides several additional advantages for astrophotography.
 The type of astronomical subject you plan to capture will dictate just how important a fast focal ratio will be.

-An f-ratio of F/10 will work just fine when photographing bright solar system objects such as the Moon or planets, but if your interests lie in deep-sky astrophotography of dim, distant objects, everything from focusing to tracking accuracy becomes more difficult.
+An f-ratio of F/10 will work just fine when photographing bright solar system objects, such as the Moon or planets.
+However, if your interests lie in deep-sky astrophotography of dim, distant objects, everything from focusing to tracking accuracy becomes more challenging.

-For example, a fast optical system of F/4 or below means that you can take shorter exposure images on your astrophotography project, making the tracking accuracy slightly less critical for a crisp shot.
+For example, a fast optical system with an f/4 or lower aperture means that you can take shorter exposure images for your astrophotography project, making tracking accuracy slightly less critical for a crisp shot.
 Because the telescope can collect more light in a single exposure, your telescope mount tracking accuracy does not need to be as precise as it would for a slower optical system taking 5-10 minute images (in theory).

 The reality is that any amateur astrophotographer will want their tracking accuracy to be stable enough to take whichever exposure length they wish.
 However, being able to collect a healthy amount of light (or signal) in a shorter amount of time is a nice option to have.